Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

-A critical consideration in our model is the treatment of molecular vibrations.
-Although individual molecular vibrations possess strong intrinsic anharmonicities, which are central to understanding phenomena like non-classical mechanical states and mechanical lasing \cite{Schmidt2024}, in the collective coupling regime, the coherent interaction of many molecules with a single cavity mode leads to the formation of collective modes that can often be accurately approximated as harmonic oscillators \cite{Roelli2024, Xiang2024}.
-This simplification is widely adopted in the literature to maintain analytical tractability and effectively capture the dominant physics of collective enhancement.
-We acknowledge that a more rigorous treatment of residual anharmonicity in certain strong-driving or high-occupancy regimes remains an important avenue for future research, potentially revealing new quantum control pathways or altering mechanical amplification thresholds \cite{Schmidt2024}.
+A key consideration in our model is the treatment of molecular vibrations.
+Although individual molecular vibrations possess strong inherent anharmonicities, which are important for understanding phenomena like non-classical mechanical states and mechanical lasing \cite{Schmidt2024}, in the collective coupling regime, the coherent interaction of many molecules with a single cavity mode leads to the formation of collective modes that can often be accurately approximated as harmonic oscillators \cite{Roelli2024, Xiang2024}.
+This simplification is widely adopted in the literature to maintain analytical tractability while capturing the dominant physics of collective enhancement.
+We acknowledge that a more rigorous treatment of residual anharmonicity in certain strong-driving or high-occupancy regimes remains an important area for future research, potentially revealing new quantum control pathways or altering mechanical amplification thresholds \cite{Schmidt2024}.